-Given the increasingly complex business environment over the years, the reality is that boards today do require more of a director's bandwidth.
-With all these in mind, we view the cap of six boards per director as reasonable.
+If what we are seeing on the HSI boards is reflective of the state of play in Hong Kong, then it is unlikely that most boards will be affected by the six-board limit.
+Regardless, given the increasingly complex business environment over the years, the reality is that boards today do require more of a director's bandwidth.
+As such, the cap of six boards per director appears reasonable.